qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 using such a layer as input.
 For this reason, these layers will not appear as available to algorithms.

-You should, however, find no problems at all with vector layers, since QGIS automatically converts from the original file format to one accepted by the external application before passing the layer to it.
+You should, however, find no problems at all with vector layers, since |qg|
+automatically converts from the original file format to one accepted by the external application before passing the layer to it.
 This adds an extra processing time, which might be significant if the layer has a large size, so do not be